-Consider filing a CARE report if you have concerns about a student's academic performance.
-While one of the concerns listed above, alone, may not trigger a CARE report, a combination of these concerns may be cause for concern.
+Consider filing a CARE Referral if you have concerns about a student's academic performance.
+While one of the concerns listed above, alone, may not trigger a CARE Referral, a combination of these concerns may be cause for concern.
 Any information you submit may initiate the process of identifying a student in distress, or may add to information we already have about a student of concern.

 Appointments can be scheduled by calling (585) 275-4085.

-A CARE team member is available to provide presentations to your department based on the department's needs and desire for more information.
-Schedule an appointment with a CARE team member if you or your department would like to learn more about:
+A CARE staff member is available to provide presentations to your department based on the department's needs and desire for more information.
+Schedule an appointment with a CARE staff member if you or your department would like to learn more about: